England: The Cotswolds

 You will have plenty of time to roam the interior of this massive Baroque palace, built as a gesture of gratitude in the early 18th century for the Duke of Marlborough, John Churchill, who ensured victory over the French and Bavarians in the War of the Spanish Succession.
 We'll have a sumptuous picnic lunch in the expansive Blenheim Gardens, ornately landscaped with curly-cue hedgerows, statues and fountains.

-DAY 6: Wake up and smell the Neolithic!
-Our morning is about riding, and the afternoon about sightseeing.
+DAY 5: Our morning is about riding, and the afternoon about sightseeing.
 We’ll cycle to the heart of the Cotswolds to the incredibly quaint village of Bibury.
 It’s considered by so many people to be the prettiest place in all of England that an image of Bibury appears on the inside of all U.K. passports.
 Take out your phones as we bike by the line of weavers’ stone cottages from the 14th century known as Arlington Row.

-DAY 7: We'll fast-forward a bit from prehistoric times to Roman times as we pedal south to the Roman enclave of Bath via an ancient Roman road.
+DAY 6: We'll backtrack a bit to Roman times in Bath.
 Hot springs made this a natural location for Roman baths, which we will explore in full, from the still green Sacred Pool to the pump rooms.
 We can even sip a cup of mineral-loaded Bath water --- to your health!

 DAY 8: Parting can be such sweet sorrow.
-We'll say our good-byes just before lunch, as we're dropped off at the station to catch a train to Heathrow, Gatwick, London or other destination.
+You'll be free to catch a train to Heathrow, Gatwick, London or other destination for your trip home.
 Cheerio!